Table of Contents Show

 18. Tower Heist

-This film follows a group of employees at a high-end apartment complex who want to reclaim what a wealthy financial guru in the building has taken from them.
+This film follows a group of employees at a high-end apartment complex who want to reclaim what a wealthy financial guru has taken from them.

 Taking revenge on them is sure to tug at the public’s heartstrings.
 Tower Heist is a modern-day Robin Hood tale with a touching conclusion.